matanzh20000/gmailish-5/wiki/Running Examples - Web.md

 <details>
 <summary><strong>🔐 Sign-In Light Mode</strong></summary>

+**Demonstrates a successful login in light theme.**
-**Valid credentials allow access to the inbox, with user preferences and theme restored from the last session.
-The interface is optimized for clarity and usability..**
+Valid credentials allow access to the inbox, with user preferences and theme restored from the last session.
+The interface is optimized for clarity and usability.

 </details>